The human: wife, cat mom, fried potato enthusiast, giant harry potter nerd

 I started in the industry as a wedding photography assistant, so I was the one keeping the timeline straight and powering through massive lists of family formals, checking to make sure the people in the photos looked perfect, and positioning people who needed it.
 I'm glad I started this way, because now I have a really keen sense of how to structure a photography timeline, and can wrangle wedding guests and extended family like no other.
 That job also entailed photo editing, so I learned to expertly cull and edit photos in such a way that they tell a story as a group.
+I'm kind of, like, an expert now.
 Long story short, bada-bing bada-boom, four years later and I'm out here running my own business and loving life.

 What am I really in this for?
 I’ve asked myself this question countless times over the past five years.
 When I first started this company and was working a full time job during the week and filling my nights and weekends with shoots, when I was deciding whether or not to quit that job because the demand for weddings & editing had gotten so high, and I ask myself again on every drive home from every wedding where I got to make my clients’ photo dreams come true.